Alex Obert: 2014 Senior

 Obert redshirted the 2014 campaign to be eligible for the 2015 season.
 From August 19–24, he participated with the US Men's National Team over the summer of 2014 at the FINA World Cup in Almaty, Kazakhstan, where he scored six goals, helping the US to a fourth-place finish.
 From June 16–21, he also scored three goals for the US at the FINA World League Super Final in Dubai, UAE.
 He scored four goals, helping Team USA to gold at the 2014 FINA Intercontinental Tournament.

 2015 Redshirt Senior

 Named a Peter J. Cutino Award Finalist while earning ACWPC First Team All-American, First Team All-MPSF honors & MPSF All-Academic accolades.
 Obert set career-highs with fifty-four goals scored, forty-four drawn exclusions and thirty-one steals.
 He also added ten assists.
 He finished tenth in MPSF in scoring with 1.93 goals per game.
 Obert scored in 27 of 28 games with a career-high eighteen multi-goal scoring games.
 Scored a season-high four goals against Cal Baptist (Sept.
 25) and added seven other hat tricks.
 Posted hat tricks against #2 California (Nov.
 7), #7 UC Irvine in the MPSF Tournament (Nov.
 20) and #3 California in the MPSF Tournament (Nov.
 21).
 Earned MPSF All-Tournament Team honors with eight goals in three games.

+Post-college career

+Obert was a member of Team USA in 2016 for the Olympics in Rio, the 2020 Olympics in Tokyo, and the 2024 Olympics in Paris.
+Team USA earned a bronze medal at the Paris Olympics.

+In 2025, Obert became the first-ever General Manager of a college water polo team when it was announced he would become the General Manager for the University of Pacific team.